What we do

 Amid I. Ismail, B.D.S., M.P.H., Dr.P.H., M.B.A., is the Laura H. Carnell Professor and Dean of Temple University Kornberg School of Dentistry.
 He has extensive public health, academic, research, and community organization experiences.
 He has Master and Doctorate degrees in Public Health, and a Master of Business Administration degree from the Ross School of Business at the University of Michigan.
 He is a Diplomate of the American Board of Dental Public Health.

-A. Scott McNeal, D.O., is Vice President and Chief Medical Officer of Delaware Valley Community Health, Inc. Board certified in family practice, Dr. McNeal earned his doctor of osteopathic medicine degree from the Philadelphia College of Osteopathic Medicine.
-He is a member of the American Osteopathic Association, the Eastern Pennsylvania Medical Society, and the Pennsylvania Osteopathic Family Physicians Society, among others.
+A. Scott McNeal, D.O., is the President and CEO for Delaware Valley Community Health, Inc., and the Medical Affairs Consultant at North Philadelphia Health Systems.
+Board certified in family practice, Dr. McNeal earned his Doctor of Osteopathic Medicine degree from the Philadelphia College of Osteopathic Medicine (PCOM).
+Dr. McNeal is a Clinical Professor and member of the Board Trustees for PCOM.